-We are the University of Iowa’s new WSI, working together as an interdisciplinary team with the hopes to develop sound strategies and technological solutions to meet the challenges facing society’s growing need for sustainable water resources and educate future generations of sustainable water citizens.
+We are the members of the University of Iowa’s Water Sustainability Initiative, working together as an interdisciplinary team with the hopes to develop sound strategies and technological solutions to meet the challenges facing society’s growing need for sustainable water resources and educate future generations of sustainable water citizens.
 The initiative began as a faculty cluster hire in 2009, and our members come from many diverse professional backgrounds to work to meet our water sustainability goals.

-The University of Iowa has recently established the Water Sustainability Initiative (WSI) to advance research, education, and outreach activities regarding the stewardship and responsible management of our water resources.
+The University of Iowa established the Water Sustainability Initiative (WSI) to advance research, education, and outreach activities regarding the stewardship and responsible management of our water resources.
 Working together, WSI hopes to identify key challenges on a local, regional, and global scale regarding the availability, quality, reuse, health impacts of water resources and its relationship to a changing climate.

-WSI is an interdisciplinary team of researchers and educators that encompasses the Colleges of Liberal Arts and Sciences, Public Health, Law, Engineering, the Graduate College, the Public Policy Center
+WSI is an interdisciplinary team of researchers and educators that encompasses the Colleges of Liberal Arts and Sciences, Public Health, Engineering, the Graduate College, the Public Policy Center

 .
 Ten new faculty positions have been added to expand the University of Iowa’s existing research strengths in engineering, natural and social sciences, public health, and the humanities.
 The University of Iowa is committed to creating a sustainability campus through its support of the WSI, UI Office of Sustainability